Alfa Romeo 75: Technical features

 The 75 featured some unusual technical features, most notably the fact that it was almost perfectly balanced from front to rear.
 This was achieved by using a transaxle configuration — mounting a standard five-speed gearbox and clutch at the rear, integrated with the rear differential.
 The front suspension design is a torsion bar and shock absorber combination and the rear an expensive de Dion tube assembled with shock absorbers; these designs were intended to optimise the car's handling; moreover, the rear brake discs were fitted at the centre of the rear axle, near the gearbox-differential group.
 The engine's crankshaft is bolted directly to the two-segment driveshaft, which runs the length of the underside of the car, from the engine block to the gearbox, and rotates at the speed of the engine.
 The shaft segments are joined with elastomeric 'doughnuts' to prevent vibration and engine/gearbox damage.
-The 2.0-litre Twin Spark and the 3.0-litre V6 are equipped with a limited slip differential.
+The 2.0-litre Twin Spark and the 3.0-litre V6 are equipped with a limited-slip differential.

 The 75 featured a then-advanced dashboard-mounted diagnostic computer, called Alfa Romeo Control, capable of monitoring the engine systems and alerting drivers of potential faults.

 The 75's engine range at launch featured four-cylinder 1.6, 1.8 and 2.0-litre petrol carbureted engines, a 2.0-litre intercooled turbodiesel engine made by VM Motori, and a 2.5-litre fuel injected V6 engine.
-The 75 Turbo was introduced in 1986, which featured a fuel-injected 1.8-litre twin-cam engine using aGarrett T3 turbocharger, intercooler and oil cooler.
+The 75 Turbo was introduced in 1986, which featured a fuel-injected 1.8-litre twin-cam engine using a Garrett T3 turbocharger, intercooler and oil cooler.